Freeze-in production of sterile neutrino dark matter in a gauged U$(1)^\prime$ model with inverse seesaw: Bounds on Mass from high energy, intensity and lifetime frontier Experiments

-The $Z^\prime$ in this $U(1)^\prime$ model can also be searched for in various experiments.
-In particular, a heavy $Z^\prime$ boson ($M_{Z^\prime} \sim \mathcal{O}$ (TeV)) can be searched in the ATLAS experiment whereas a light $Z^\prime$ ($M_{Z^\prime} \sim 10^{-4}-100$ GeV) can be observed in the future lifetime frontier experiments such as SHiP~\cite{Alekhin:2015byh} and FASERs~\cite{Ariga:2018uku,Ariga:2019ufm}.
-For the former case, we discuss the existing bounds from the ATLAS experiment for different choices of $x_h$ and $x_\phi$.
-For the DM scenarios with a light $Z^\prime$, we compare the parameter space allowed by the DM relic density with the existing astrophysical constraints as well as with the parameter space that can be probed in the future lifetime frontier experiments, for the special case of $U(1)_{B-L}$ model ($x_h=0 , x_\phi = 1$).
+The $Z^\prime$ in the $U(1)^\prime$ model can be searched for in various experiments.
+In particular, the ATLAS experiment \cite{ATLAS:2019erb} can probe a heavy $Z^\prime$ boson ($M_{Z^\prime} \sim \mathcal{O}(\mathrm{TeV}))$ whereas a light $Z^\prime$ ($M_{Z^\prime} \sim 10^{-2}~\mathrm{GeV}-5~\mathrm{GeV})$ can be probed in DUNE \cite{Dev:2021qjj} and the future lifetime frontier experiments such as FASERs~\cite{Ariga:2018uku,Ariga:2019ufm} and ILC beam dump~\cite{Asai:2020xnz,Asai:2021ehn}.
+For the cases A, B, and C, we compare the parameter space allowed by the DM relic density with the existing astrophysical and collider constraints as well as with the parameter space that can be probed in the future lifetime frontier experiments, for different values of the scalar charges.